 When you think of Indian Architecture, what comes to your mind?
 While some would associate it with the Taj Mahal, others might think of the Meenakshi Temple.
 It’s difficult to put a finger on a particular defining style, simply because there isn’t one!
-Indian architecture, in essence, is a blend of ancient and wide-ranging native traditions, with building types and technologies from several parts of Asia and Europe.
+History of Indian architecture, in essence, is a blend of ancient and wide-ranging native traditions, with building types and technologies from several parts of Asia and Europe.

 In this article, we present to you the most diverse forms of architecture, the unique stories behind them, and the cultures defining each of these styles that India inherits.